560.comHeader-RedBG-100x400

 My collection is too large to be presented here in any sensible format.
 You can click on the links below to download the list in plain text or Excel Spreadsheet format.

-My jingle collection in plain Text
+My jingle collection listings:

-My jingle collection in Excel Spreadsheet
+Excel Spreadsheet

 • PAMS Series 14 through 40 for any station